 Although the true causes of the war were no doubt, far more complex, we nevertheless wonder what the outcome might have been had communications between the various parties been more clear-cut in every instance.

-Perhaps World War 1 - and what followed as a result: World War 2, the Cold War, and more - could have been prevented or impacts lessened.
+Perhaps World War 1 — and what followed as a result: World War 2, the Cold War, and more — could have been prevented, or its impact lessened.

 Key tip: developing good judgment is the key to dealing with the comma issue and many other dilemmas in writing.
 Read often and widely.
 Test alternative word flows.
 Keep practicing to develop and perfect your writing style.